 Tag Archives: ask wendy

-As a travel journalist and consumer advocate for the past 30 years—first as Condé Nast Traveler’s advice columnist, then as TripAdvisor’s Travel Advocate—I’m all too aware of the multifarious travel challenges that need to be addressed as a result of the post-pandemic combo of pent-up travel demand, inflation, understaffing, and ever-changing local rules.
-For international trips in particular, you’d be wise to use an extremely well-connected, extremely knowledgeable, destination-specific, trip-planning specialist who can act as your local fixer and optimize your every step.
+As a travel journalist and consumer advocate for the past 30 years—first as Condé Nast Traveler’s advice columnist, then as TripAdvisor’s Travel Advocate—I’m all too aware of the multifarious travel challenges that need to be addressed as a result of the post-pandemic combo of pent-up travel demand, local inflation, and understaffing.
+For international trips in particular, you’d be wise to use an extremely well-connected, destination-specific, trip-planning expert who can act as your local fixer and optimize your every step.
 You’d be even wiser to find and contact that trip planner via the unique WOW approach to trip planning that I’ve created by popular demand from my longtime readers.
 It’s the approach used by the travelers who are submitting these trip reviews.
 And it starts with filling out any one of the trip questionnaires on this website

 Starting a trip with my questionnaire is designed to deliver these benefits: